uscott/go-pm/README.md

 # go-pm
-Simple module for manage and restarting processes
+Simple module for manage and forking processes

 Adapted from https://gravitational.com/blog/golang-ssh-bastion-graceful-restarts/